 With the lower levels of the building oriented to the west overlooking the forecourt, the tower shifts east as it rises, reducing the impact of direct solar gain and acting as a shading system, providing thermal comfort for occupants without compromising views.

 Internally, in order to maximise floor area and therefore value from the development, double-decker elevators will be installed within the building, reducing the number of shafts required by eight and freeing up floor space.

 Quay Quarter Tower has been designed as a workplace of the future with a strong emphasis on community, people, wellbeing and technology.

-The stacked volumes that make up the tower are in fact arranged as a series of “vertical villages” positioned around central atria that extend up through the structure.
+The stacked volumes that make up the tower are in fact arranged as a series of “vertical villages” positioned around central atria that extend up through

 These spaces help to maximise light and views while creating areas that foster interaction amongst the building's occupants, giving the overall structure a more human scale.